-- Directs rainwater from downspouts into collection barrels for re-use in lawn/garden watering
+- Directs rainwater drainage from downspouts into collect barrels

-- Fits standard 2" x 3" residential downspouts
+- Fits standard 2 in. x 3 in. residential downspouts

-- Two-piece design is made of UV-Resistant PVC plastic and can be painted
+- Made of UV-resistant material and can be painted

 The Oatey Rainwater Collection System is slightly different than the other models on the list.
 The two-part design needs to be installed into a downspout.
 The idea is to saw through the downspout and then attach the upper and lower parts where the gap has been created.
 The system then directs water via a hose into your barrel.

 It is a slightly smaller system and designed for residential guttering.
 The collection system only works with 2×3-inch guttering, rather than 3×4.